YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 ```

-There are only minimal updates to the view.
-We'll add a paragraph in the `authBoxView` in the greeting message that contains our logout button.
+There are minimal updates to the view.
+We'll add a logout button in the greeting message in `authBoxView`.
 Then in the form we'll insert the login button before the register button.

-Users can now register as well as log in.
+Registered users can now log in and log out.
 Our application is really coming together!

-_Note: A nice future enhancement might be to show different forms for logging in and registering.
+_Note: A nice enhancement might be to show different forms for logging in and registering.
 Maybe the user should be asked to confirm their password when registering?_

 ### Get Protected Quotes